Triphora trianthophoros

 Triphora trianthophoros, the threebirds or three birds orchid, or nodding pogonia, is a species of terrestrial orchid native to eastern North America.

 Description

 Triphora trianthophoros is a small, terrestrial, semi-saprophytic orchid.
 The showiest member of its genus, T. trianthophoros has 1-8 (often 3, thus the name) nodding flowers that are roughly 2 cm in size and sit atop stems 8–25 cm tall.
 Leaves are small (~1 cm X 1.5 cm) and typically dark green to purple.
+The leafs are arranged in an alternate pattern and a lobed labellum is present.
 The orchid blooms from July through September, but is infamous for its elusive nature, with ephemeral flowers lasting for only several hours on a few days of the year.
+It has been noted that this plant only produces flowers in years during which the conditions are favourable.
 It has further been reported that populations across a region synchronize blooming on specific days, making observation of flowering specimens even more difficult.
+The seeds of T. trianthophoros are dispersed by wind (anemochory).

-Several forms of T. trianthophoros exist, including forma albidoflava (Keenan) with white flowers, forma caerulea (P.M.
+There are two subsepcies of this orchid: Triphora trianthophoros (found throughout the USA and Ontario) and Triphora trianthophoros mexicana (found in Mexico and Central America).
+Several color forms of T. trianthophoros exist, including forma albidoflava (Keenan) with white flowers, forma caerulea (P.M.
 Brown) with blue flowers, and forma rossii (P.M.
 Brown) with multi-colored flowers.